mycelial/docs/docs/getting-started/CLI.md

 # Mycelial Command Line Interface (CLI)

 The CLI application is designed to ease the process of setting up and using Mycelial, the edge data movement platform.

-At it's core, the CLI application enables users to download and configure a dual-component system, comprising both a daemon and control plane (server).
-After downloading the daemon and control plane applications, the CLI application provides a wizard like interface that walks the user through the daemon configuration process.
-After downloading and configuring the daemon, the CLI can start both the daemon and control plane processes.
-Additionally, you can use the CLI application to install the daemon as a service.
+At it's core, the CLI application enables users to:
+* Download and configure the daemon
+* Download and configure the control-plane
+* Start, destroy and clean the daemons and control plane
+* Install the daemon as a service.

 ## Installation

 Install the Mycelial CLI for your system.